tearflake/sexpression/README.md

-# sexpression v1.0.2
+# sexpression v1.0.3

-S-expression language is a formal language for representing data and code. *Sexpression* project is an implementation of s-expression language.
+S-expression is a formal language for representing data and code. *Sexpression* project is an implementation of s-expression language parser.

 ## project specifics

 This package contains a version of s-expression parser written in Javascript.
-Beside ordinary s-expression support, it features peculiar style comments, Unicode strings, and indent sensitive multi-line strings.
+Beside ordinary s-expression support, it features peculiar style comments and indent sensitive multi-line strings.
 In short, we expose all of its features by the following example:

 ```
 ///